+PostgresClusterSpec defines the desired state of PostgresCluster

+false

+status

+object

+PostgresClusterStatus defines the observed state of PostgresCluster

+false

 PostgresCluster.spec Parent

+PostgresClusterSpec defines the desired state of PostgresCluster

+Name

+Type

 Description

 Required

-oackups - - - - - - - - - - - - - - - - - - -
+backups

 object

 PostgreSQL backup configuration

-rue

-nstances

-]object
+true

+instances

+[]object

 Specifies one or more sets of PostgreSQL pods that replicate data for this cluster.

-rue
+true

 postgresVersion

-nteger
+integer

 The major version of PostgreSQL installed in the PostgreSQL image

-rue
+true

 config

 object

-ialse

-eustomReplicationTLSSecret
+false

+${\bf custom Replication TLS Secret}$

 object

 The secret containing the replication client certificates and keys for secure connections to the PostgreSQL server.
 It will need to contain the client TLS certificate, TLS key and the Certificate Authority certificate with the data keys set to tls.crt, tls.key and ca.crt, respectively.
 NOTE: If CustomReplicationClientTLSSecret is provided, CustomTLSSecret MUST be provided and the ca.crt provided must be the same.

-alse

-eustomTLSSecret
+false

+customTLSSecret

 object

 The secret containing the Certificates and Keys to encrypt PostgreSQL traffic will need to contain the server TLS certificate, TLS key and the Certificate Authority certificate with the data keys set to tls.crt, tls.key and ca.crt, respectively.
-It will then be mounted as a volume projection to the 'pgconf/tls' directory.
+It will then be mounted as a volume projection to the '/pgconf/tls' directory.
 For more information on Kubernetes secret projections, please see https://k8s.io/docs/concepts/configuration/secret/#projection-of-secret-keys-to-specific-paths NOTE: If CustomTLSSecret is provided, CustomReplicationClientTLSSecret MUST be provided and the ca.crt provided must be the same.

 false

-lataSource
+dataSource

 object

 Specifies a data source for bootstrapping the PostgreSQL cluster.

-false

-$\operatorname{latabaseInitSQL}$

-object

-DatabaseInitSQL defines a ConfigMap containing custom SQL that will be run after the cluster is initialized.
-This ConfigMap must be in the same namespace as the cluster.

-false

-${\it lisable Default Pod Scheduling}$

-poolean